 When contemplating your career plans, focus not only on the kind of work that fits you well now but also on what offers a path to the best jobs of the future.
 “Sounds reasonable,” you say, “but what specific positions should I focus on?”

 Many are technical in nature.
-Ever-advancing technology has opened up a wide variety of new and evolving roles, so many of the most promising professions require knowing and staying up to date with the latest digital innovations.
+Ever-advancing technology opens up a wide variety of new and evolved roles, so many of the most promising professions require knowing and staying up to date with the latest digital innovations.

-However, not all jobs that are seeing growth or projected to grow in the foreseeable future necessitate being a tech wiz.
+However, not all jobs that are currently seeing growth (or projected to grow in the foreseeable future) necessitate being an all-around tech wiz.
 Some involve keeping up only with software and hardware relevant to your duties — which is a best practice in the digital age no matter what you do for a living.

 Here are 13 of the jobs our data show as having some of the greatest long-term potential, and if you want to find their starting salaries, along with salary ranges based on location — access the Robert Half Salary Guides.

 Read on to learn more about each hot job:

 Mobile applications developer

-While the collection of data can be automated, the translation, analysis and ability to make business recommendations based off the data is in high demand from employers.
+While the collection of data can be automated, the ability to translate, analyze and make business recommendations based off that data is in high demand from employers.
 As the Internet of Things (IoT) grows and more devices and sensors become interconnected, the volume of available data is only going to expand.
 To help manage and derive value from it, businesses need skilled data architects who can translate information into specific database solutions.